 I'm an Assistant Professor of Tracer Oceanography at Oregon State University in the College of Earth, Ocean, and Atmospheric Sciences.
 After earning a BS degree in Geology at Northern Illinois University I spent several years working as a Scientific Assistant at Argonne National Laboratory.
-I left science for a few year and worked as an Internet Consultant (eCommerce) after teaching myself how to program and design websites.
+I left science for a few years and worked as an Internet Consultant (eCommerce).
 I returned to graduate school after the dot-com field collapsed.
 I earned both an MS and PhD at the University of Chicago.
-During graduate school at the U. of Chicago I conducted research using fossil specimens of planktic foraminifera ('forams') where I also became interested in culturing living forams in the lab.
+During graduate school at the U. of Chicago my research focused on paleoceanography applications using fossil specimens of planktic foraminifera ('forams').
 I began a post-doctoral position at the University of California, Davis shortly after graduating from the U of Chicago and eventually transitioned to a Project Scientist.
 During my time at the U of California, Davis I spent 4 field seasons on Catalina Island culturing living foraminifera.
 Culture work was also conducted on cold water species at the Bodega Marine Laboratory.
 I also was responsible for running the laser ablation system and developing the laser ablation protocols for our lab group and collaborators.
-My primary research interests include present and past climate change, biomineralization processes, and paleo-proxy development.
+My primary research interests include present and past climate change, biomineralization processes, and paleo-proxy development and application.

 Email: fehrenje at coas.oregonstate dot edu Connect on twitter: @DeepSeaDrifter